 What I Do: Historians Talk About Their Work

-LuAnn Jones talk to What I Do, a new Perspectives on History video series, about her role as a historian in the Park History Program, and how she uses her background in oral history to train and teach in a variety of interdisciplinary settings.
+LuAnn Jones talk to What I Do about her role as a historian in the Park History Program, and how she uses her background in oral history to train and teach in a variety of interdisciplinary settings.

 John A. Lawrence, who wrote the inaugural essay in "Career Paths" in the September 2013 issue of Perspectives on History, sits down for What I Do and talks about his time on the Hill and how a historian's training helped him see what's really important, in any environment.